top of page

 Helpful

-Steven moved to Gloucester in the mid-sixties.
-Steven worked for UPS up until he was
+Steven moved to Gloucester in the mid‑sixties and spent his working life with UPS until he was diagnosed with MS.

 Nick Speed